-Indicators/Terms/Concepts Definition Carbon Dioxide It is a colorless, odorless, and nonpoisonous gas resulting from fossil fuel combustion.
-It is normally a part of ambient air and produced in the respiration of living organisms (plants and animals) and considered to be the main greenhouse gas contributing to climate change.
-(UN Environment Glossary Updated Web Version 2001) Controlled dump It is the disposal site at which solid waste is deposited in accordance with the minimum prescribed standards of site operation.
-(RA No. 9003 "Ecological Solid Waste Management Act of 2000") Direct GHG emissions These are emissions from sources that are owned or controlled by the reporting entity.
-(Greenhouse Gas Protocol) Disposals of waste These are waste elimination techniques comprising landfills, containment, underground disposal, dumping at sea, and all other disposal methods.
-(UN Environment Glossary Updated Web Version 2001) Dissipative losses These are material residues that are an indirect result of production and consumption activity.
-(FDES Glossary, 2013) Dissipative uses of products This covers products that are deliberately released to the environment as part of production processes.
-(FDES Glossary, 2013) Dump It is a site used to dispose of solid wastes without environmental controls.
-(UN Environment Glossary Updated Web Version 2001) Emissions These are substances released to the environment by establishments and households as a result of production, consumption and accumulation processes.
-(FDES Glossary, 2013) Emissions to Air These are gaseous and particulate substances released to the atmosphere by establishments and households as a result of production, consumption and accumulation processes.
-(FDES Glossary, 2013) Greenhouse Gases These are gases such as carbon dioxide, methane, and oxides of nitrogen, chlorofluorocarbons, and others that can potentially or reasonably be expected to induce global warming.
-(RA No. 8749 "An Act Providing for a Comprehensive Air Pollution Control Policy and for other Purposes")
+- 1. Carbon Dioxide a colorless, odorless, and nonpoisonous gas resulting from fossil fuel combustion.
+It is normally a part of ambient air and produced in the respiration of living organisms (plants and animals) and considered to be the main greenhouse gas contributing to climate change (UN Environment Glossary Updated Web Version 2001). - 2.
+Controlled dump the disposal site at which solid waste is deposited in accordance with the minimum prescribed standards of site operation (RA No. 9003 "Ecological Solid Waste Management Act of 2000"). - 3.
+Direct GHG emissions these are emissions from sources that are owned or controlled by the reporting entity (Greenhouse Gas Protocol).

+- 4. Disposals of waste these are waste elimination techniques comprising landfills, containment, underground disposal, dumping at sea, and all other disposal methods (UN Environment Glossary Updated Web Version 2001). - 5.
+Dissipative losses these are material residues that are an indirect result of production and consumption activity (FDES Glossary, 2013). - 6.
+Dissipative uses of products these covers products that are deliberately released to the environment as part of production processes (FDES Glossary, 2013). - 7.
+Dump it is a site used to dispose of solid wastes without environmental controls (UN Environment Glossary Updated Web Version 2001). - 8.
+Emissions these are substances released to the environment by establishments and households as a result of production, consumption, and accumulation processes (FDES Glossary, 2013). - 9.
+Emissions to Air these are gaseous and particulate substances released to the atmosphere by establishments and households as a result of production, consumption, and accumulation processes (FDES Glossary, 2013). - 10.
+Greenhouse Gases these are gases such as carbon dioxide, methane, and oxides of nitrogen, chlorofluorocarbons, and others that can potentially or reasonably be expected to induce global warming (Republic Act No. 8749 "An Act Providing for a Comprehensive Air Pollution Control Policy and for other Purposes"). - 11.
+Hazardous wastes these are wastes that, owing to their toxic, infectious, radioactive, or flammable properties pose a substantial actual or potential hazard to the health of humans and other living organisms and the environment (Glossary of Environment Statistics, Studies in Methods, Series F, No. 67, United Nations, New York, 1997).